Sirius0531/final_project/README.md

 ## Description of the analysis phase of the project

 ### Machine Learning Model Selection
-Once the data was clean we did visualizations of the data to decide which models may lend itself better to the data
+Once the data was clean we did visualizations of the data to decide which models may lend themselves better to the data
 - We initially decided upon a linear model because what we were trying to find was a correlation rather than a classification
-- Once we tired to linear regression model we decided to explore and build upon it with the Random Forest Regressor
+- Once we tried to linear regression model we decided to explore and build upon it with the Random Forest Regressor
 - To see if we could improve the model and employ skills learned in class we also tested with a Neural Network
 ## Machine Learning
 SciKitLearn is the ML library.
 We are doing multiple Linear Regression Models utilizing different variables from our dataset.
 We are also testing adding the Random Forest Classifier to our model as well.
 We will also use the Stats Model Library to evaluate the accuracy of our model.

-## Dashboard Walk through
+## Dashboard Walkthrough
 **Introduction**
-A brief bloxk explain the purpose of this analysis:
+A brief block explains the purpose of this analysis:
 **Prefered skills by company and job title**
-An interactive dashboard was created where users can choose variable from a drop down and see visualizations created with Tableau.
+An interactive dashboard was created where users can choose variables from a drop-down and see visualizations created with Tableau.
 **External Factors for Salary Differences**
 **Internal Factors for Salary Differences**
 **Result of analysis**